-The pressure on forests and ecosystems is growing, and in 2022, we introduced Land Sustainability as one of our investment areas
+The pressure on forests and ecosystems is growing, and in 2022, we introduced Land Sustainability as one of our investment areas.

 Within a decade, KIRKBI Climate intends to convert up to 10,000 ha of low-yield farmland in Denmark into primarily production forest.
 The aim is to establish high yielding, climate-robust mixed forests while also increasing climate effect, resilience and biodiversity of these areas.